On the little Weyl group of a real spherical space

-We continue with a description of the closure of $\Ad(G)\fh_{z}$ is the Grassmannian.
+We continue with a description of the closure of $\Ad(G)\fh_{z}$ in the Grassmannian.
 For this we need the so-called polar decomposition.
 The following proposition, describing the polar decomposition for $Z$, is an adaptation from \cite[Theorem 5.13]{KnopKrotzSayagSchlichtkrull_SimpleCompactificationsAndPolarDecomposition}.

 \begin{Prop} Let $\Xi\subseteq Z$ be a finite set of adapted points so that $P\cdot \Xi$ is the union of all open $P$-orbits in $Z$.
 Then there exists a compact subset $\Omega\subseteq G$ so that

 \end{Prop}